Eating Disorders: How To Get Help

 Other specified feeding or eating disorder (OSFED)

 OSFED is one of the most common types of eating disorders, but it’s no less dangerous.
 As noted previously, atypical anorexia is diagnosed under OSFED.
 Additional conditions recognized under OSFED include atypical bulimia (bulimia that is limited in frequency or duration), binge eating disorder that is limited in frequency or duration, night eating syndrome, or NES, and purging disorder.
-OSFED is not limited to these presentations and is diagnosed when a person experiences symptoms that don’t match another eating disorder diagnosis.
+OSFED is not limited to these presentations and is diagnosed when a person experiences symptoms of eating disorders that don’t match another eating disorder diagnosis.
 Until the release of the DSM-5, binge eating disorder was diagnosed under the umbrella of OSFED.
 In future editions, further adaptations may be made.

 Unspecified feeding or eating disorder (UFED)